tomfaulkenberry/bayesMCLS/README.md

-# Workshop on Bayesian Statistics in Numerical Cognition
+# Workshop and Tutorial on Bayesian Statistics in Numerical Cognition

 This repository contains materials for my workshop on Bayesian Statistics in Numerical Cognition, held at [MCLS 2019](https://www.the-mcls.org/) in Ottawa, ON.
+In addition, it hosts the source files for our tutorial paper "[Bayesian Inference in Numerical Cognition: A Tutorial using JASP](jncTutorial/manuscript.pdf)", jointly written with Alexander Ly and E.J.
+Wagenmakers.

 ## Materials
 - Workshop slides ([pdf](workshop.pdf))